jacobdensford/jacobdensford.com/fell/creating-a-character.md

 ## Equipment

 You have 4+BOD *equipment slots* (or slots).
 Roll for an equipment bundle.

+Weapons grant a *steel die* (or SD).
+Whenever you make a test with a weapon, you may add its steel die to your roll.

 Armor grants *protection* from harm in the form of *protection points* (or PP).
 Instead of taking harm to your attribute, you may choose to take it to your protection.
 Once out of PP, the armor is broken and must be repaired before granting this benefit again.